 How do I choose a crypto exchange in the UAE?

 Factors that include regulation, fees, supported assets, liquidity, and ease of use.
-For beginners, we see to it that it is simple; for the traders’ community, we see to it that we have in place advanced tools.
+For beginners, we make sure it is simple; for the trading community, we ensure we have advanced tools in place.

 KYC issues, fiat transaction support, and customer service also play a role.